On this page

 We regularly sample and test the quality of our water to ensure that it complies with the ADWG and take a risk-based approach to test for the presence of PFAS-related chemicals.

-Following concerns with PFAS contamination of groundwater at the CFA training centre at Penshurst in 2015, we began testing our drinking water supplies for PFAS-related chemicals at both Penshurst and Caramut.
+Following concerns with PFAS contamination of groundwater at the CFA training centre at Penshurst in 2015, we now test our drinking water supplies for PFAS-related chemicals at both Penshurst and Caramut every three months.

-All results available to date show the drinking water supplied by us in both towns is safe to drink.
+All results available to date show the drinking water supplied by us in both towns is safe to drink under both the current and proposed guidelines.

-While the risk profile for our other drinking water supplies across the region is extremely low, we now plan to be proactive and test all our supplies for PFAS-related chemicals on an annual basis.
+While the risk profile for our other drinking water supplies across the region is extremely low, we are being proactive and are testing all our supplies for PFAS-related chemicals on an annual basis.
 We’re confident that our supplies are safe but we want to provide that reassurance to our customers as well.
+Results from our first round of testing, completed in July 2024, show all our drinking water supplies are safe under both the current and proposed guidelines.

-People interested in learning more about our water quality and testing program can read our Annual Water Quality Report below.
+Learn more about our water quality and testing program by reading our Annual Water Quality Report below.